hzeller/blisplay/README.md

 ![Rendering showing view of actuators without magnets][img-render-no-magnets] |
   ![Closeup of pixels in prototype][img-photo-pixels]
 -----------------------------------------------|---------------------|
-View of all actuator blade coils.  | Closeup of pixels in prototype (here, only 22 pixels)
+View of all actuator blade coils.
+Hinged at opposite ends of the assembly, they allow 6x4 pixels in the center.  | Closeup of pixels in prototype (here, only 22 pixels)

 With each blade coil mounted, they can be individually controlled.

 ![Animation of pixels scanning and poking through finger-pad][img-anim-pixel-scan]

 ## Driving Circuit

+The coils need to be driven in the low hundreds of milliampere; for this simple transistor drivers are used (maybe in the future half-bridges ?).

 The driving circuit for the coils are currently two identical boards with a shift register and ULN2803 open collector driver chips.
 The two chained